 Transcript of Copy of George Washington's Presidency

 Samuel Osgood- Postmaster General

 Federal Court System

 John Jay was the first Chief Justice of the United States.

-Set up a system of district courts and circuit courts across the nation.
+Set up a system of courts and Supreme court.

 His goal was to create a strong national government with a strong national economy!